awsdocs/amazon-s3-developer-guide/doc_source/object-lock-managing.md

 # Managing Amazon S3 Object Locks<a name="object-lock-managing"></a>

-Amazon S3 object lock lets you store objects in Amazon S3 using a *write\-once\-read\-many* \(WORM\) model\.
+Amazon S3 object lock lets you store objects in Amazon S3 using a *write once, read many* \(WORM\) model\.
 You can use it to view, configure, and manage the object lock status of your Amazon S3 objects\.
 For more information about Amazon S3 object lock capabilities, see [Amazon S3 Object Lock Overview](object-lock-overview.md)\.

 **Topics**
 + [Viewing the Lock Information for an Object](#object-lock-managing-view)